utkarshagrawal2000/Rakt_assignment_utkarsh/README.md

 - User Registration and Login
 - User Authentication with JWT
-- Dashboard for managing food truck operations
+- Dashboard for finding food trucks
 - RESTful API for frontend interaction
 - CSRF protection
 - Error handling and validation